Tolo789/Libft/README.md

 NOTES:

-1) GET_NEXT_LINE:
+1) GET_NEXT_LINE
-	- the function works even without a terminating newLine into the file;
+	The function works even without a terminating newLine into the file.

-	- calling the functions in the following loop enables to read and display all the file: while (get_next_line(fd, &str) > 0) ft_putstr(str);
+	Calling the functions in the following loop enables to read and display all the file: while (get_next_line(fd, &str) > 0)
+			ft_putstr(str);

-	- this function works even when multiplous fd are used within the same program.
+	This function works even when multiplous fd are used within the same program.

-2) FT_PRINTF:
+2) FT_PRINTF
 	My ft_printf check for format errors (undefined behaviours, flags/lenght modifiers not compatible with each other or with the given type, etc) before starting to print, if any error is detected nothing will be printed and -1 will be returned.